Peace Mabe

-Bertha Peace Mabe (born 18 September 1976) is a South African politician serving as a Member of the National Assembly of South Africa since February 2017.
+Bertha Peace Mabe (born 18 September 1976) is a South African politician serving as a Member of the National Assembly of South Africa since February 2017, as well as the Deputy Minister of Sport, Arts and Culture since 3 July 2024.
 She previously served in the National Assembly from May 2014 until August 2016.
 She served as a permanent delegate to the National Council of Provinces from Gauteng between May 2009 and April 2014.
 Mabe is a member of the African National Congress and the party's unsuccessful 2016 Mogale City mayoral candidate.

 Early life and education

 Mabe was born on 18 September 1976 in Magaliesburg, West Rand in the former Transvaal Province.
 She studied at the University of Pretoria, where she obtained a bachelor's degree and an honours degree in public administration.